nkeil/zod-redis/README.md

 await zredis.set('birthday:12345', 'this is not a date');

-// Protected accessor returns null const result2 = await zredis.model('birthday').get(birthdayKey);
+// Protected accessor returns null const protectedResult = await zredis.model('birthday').get(birthdayKey);

-// Returns 'this is not a date' const result3 = await zredis.get(birthdayKey);
+// Returns 'this is not a date' const rawResult = await zredis.get(birthdayKey);
 ```

 ## How it works

-Zod-redis is actually a wrapper around the `ioredis` package and tested against the entire `ioredis` test suite.
+Zod-redis is a wrapper around the `ioredis` package and tested against the entire `ioredis` test suite.
 The `ZRedis` class extends `Redis` with an additional constructor option for passing in the schema and a `model` function which provides access to commands that operate on your schema models.

 <!--
 ## Documentation